Research activities at the Ural Institute of Humanities are facilitated by an extensive network of laboratories.

 Laboratory for Research and Conservation of Cultural Heritage opened in 2012, and is part of the Center for Contemporary Culture Studies of the Department of Art History and Socio-Cultural Technologies.
 The laboratory actively cooperates with local state museums in the field of preservation and expert authentication of the European and national heritage of painting, Russian icon painting and Buddhist bronze plastics.
 The staff is actively involved in international research conferences in Ekaterinburg, Moscow, St. Petersburg, Chelyabinsk, Nizhny Tagil, Omsk, and other cities.
 The scope of research activities includes: examination and expert evaluation of art history objects, technical and technological authentication of heritage objects, providing consultations on the preservation, restoration, display and storage of artistic works.консультирование по вопросам сохранности, реставрации, экспонирования и хранения произведений.

-The International Center for Demographic Studies was established in June 2014 with the view of introducing innovative research fields in Ural Federal University and promoting international cooperation through the involvement of leading world researches who specialise in social sciences.
+International Demographic Unit was established in June 2014 with the view of introducing innovative research fields in Ural Federal University and promoting international cooperation through the involvement of leading world researches who specialize in social sciences.
 The laboratory was headed by Gunnar Thorvaldsen, a professor at the University of Tromsø.
 The laboratory focused on historical and demographic research on the topic “East to West: Models of the Evolution of Regional Communities in the Context of Demographic Transitions” / “Regional Societies as Demographic Transitions: East to West”.